UniversalDependencies/UD_Esperanto-Prago/README.md

 # Introduction

-Esperanto is a constructed auxiliary language for international communication, createdd by L.L.Zamenhof in 1887.
+Esperanto is a constructed auxiliary language for international communication, created by L.L.Zamenhof in 1887.

 # Acknowledgments